hunsa/pgmpitunelib/README.md

 violated.

 More details can be found in:
-- S. Hunold, A. Carpen-Amarie, "Autotuning MPI Collectives using Performance Guidelines", HPC Asia 2018
+- Sascha Hunold and Alexandra Carpen-Amarie.
+2018.
+Autotuning MPI Collectives using Performance Guidelines.
+In Proceedings of the International Conference on High Performance Computing in Asia-Pacific Region (HPC Asia 2018).
+Association for Computing Machinery, New York, NY, USA, 64–74.
+DOI: https://doi.org/10.1145/3149457.3149461

 # Quick Start